dtcenter/MET/docs/Users_Guide/appendixF.rst

 Make sure that these are set as environment variables or that you have included them on the command line prior to running **configure**.

-Controlling Which Python MET uses When Running
+Controlling Which Python MET Uses When Running
 ==============================================

 When MET is compiled with Python embedding support, MET uses the Python executable in that Python installation by default when Python embedding is used.
 However, for users of highly configurable Python environments, the Python instance set at compilation time may not be sufficient.
 Users may want to use an alternate Python installation if they need additional packages not available in the Python installation used when compiling MET.
 In MET versions 9.0+, users have the ability to use a different Python executable when running MET than the version used when compiling MET by setting the environment variable **MET_PYTHON_EXE**.